Nyongbyon Nuclear Scientific Research Center

-The Nyongbyon Nuclear Scientific Research Center (녕변원자력연구소) (Note: "Nyongbyon" is spelled and pronounced 녕변 (Nyŏngbyŏn) in North Korea and 영변 (Yŏngbyŏn) in South Korea.) is North Korea's major nuclear facility, operating its first nuclear reactors.
+The Nyongbyon Nuclear Scientific Research Center (Note: "Nyongbyon" is spelled and pronounced in North Korea and in South Korea.) is North Korea's major nuclear facility, operating its first nuclear reactors.
 It is located in Nyongbyon County in North Pyongan Province, about 100 km north of Pyongyang.
 The center produced the fissile material for North Korea's six nuclear weapon tests from 2006 to 2017, and since 2009 is developing indigenous light water reactor nuclear power station technology.

 Facilities

 The major installations include all aspects of a Magnox nuclear reactor fuel cycle, based on the use of natural uranium fuel: